almostengr/ubuntu-automation/README.md

 ## Running Scripts
 To run the script, just call the script via the command line.
 If a script requires an argument to be passed, the script will display the values to be passed.
+Scripts can be called at scheduled times using crontab or other scheduling tool.

 ----